 Against the backdrop of the emerging coronavirus, 350 representatives from more than 55 countries met in Barcelona in January at the first Global Forum on Childhood Pneumonia to discuss strategies to control pneumonia, the leading infectious killer of children.
-Since the Forum, COVID-19 has spread rapidly – more than 80% of low- and middle-income countries now have confirmed cases, according to the World Health Organization.
+Since the Forum, COVID-19 has spread rapidly – with almost every country around the world now experiencing confirmed cases.

-The COVID-19 pandemic could have a catastrophic impact for vulnerable populations, especially among children, in countries that are already experiencing heavy burdens of pneumonia, as ill-equipped health systems struggle to respond.
+The COVID-19 pandemic is having a catastrophic impact for vulnerable populations, especially among children, in countries that are already experiencing heavy burdens of pneumonia, as ill-equipped health systems struggle to respond.

 The Every Breath Counts Coalition urges global and national health leaders – including the 12 agencies who signed the Global Action Plan for Healthy Lives and Well-being for All – to coordinate efforts to support countries to protect their vulnerable populations from COVID-19.

-We welcome the announcements from the World Bank, Global Fund and Gavi, the Vaccine Alliance, of new financing initiatives and guidelines.
+We welcome the announcements from the World Bank, Global Fund, Gavi, the Vaccine Alliance, United Nations and others of new financing initiatives and guidelines.
 We will continue to urge global and national health leaders to respond to COVID-19 in a manner that strengthens the health systems’ ability to prevent, diagnose and treat pneumonia.

 This is our chance to reverse decades of under-investment in pneumonia control and protect vulnerable populations from future epidemics.